 In accordance with the Salt Lake Valley Health Department, Taylorsville-Bennion Improvement District has been adding fluoride to your drinking water since October 1, 2003.
-The amount added by the District combines with the naturally occurring fluoride in your water to provide a concentration level of approximately 0.9 ppm at your tap.
+The amount added by the District combines with the naturally occurring fluoride in your water to provide a concentration level of approximately 0.7 mg/l at your tap.